chapel-lang/chapel/doc/release/technotes/README.allocators.rst

 because these are normally defined as weak symbols in the GNU C library.
 This feature should be considered a demonstration.
 It is highly platform-specific and will not work on all platforms!
-For this reason, we recommend instead calling the Chapel versions of the alloction routines (such as chpl_malloc) if allocation interoperability is required.
+For this reason, we recommend instead calling the Chapel versions of the allocation routines (such as chpl_malloc) if allocation interoperability is required.

-The following commad will compile a Chapel program while replacing the C allocation functions:
+The following command will compile a Chapel program while replacing the C allocation functions:

 .. code-block:: sh